numb86/docs.getdbt.com/website/docs/docs/cloud/git/setup-azure.md

 <Lightbox src="/img/docs/dbt-cloud/connecting-azure-devops/connect AD to Azure DevOps.gif" title="Connecting Azure DevOps and Microsoft Entra ID"/>

-## Prepare the dbt Cloud connection
+## Configure the Entra ID connection

 There are two connection methods currently available for dbt Cloud and Azure DevOps:
-- Service principal (recommended): Create an application connection via client ID and secret for unattended authentication.
+- **Service principal** (recommended): Create an application connection via client ID and secret for unattended authentication.
-- Service user (legacy): Create a user that will authenticate the connection with username and password.
+- **Service user** (legacy): Create a user that will authenticate the connection with username and password.
 This configuration should be avoided.

 <Tabs>